China seeks additional guarantees before sanctioning USD 6 billion loan for rail project in Pakistan | Business

 “The Chinese side proposed that negotiations for financing must be only to the extent of package-1 consisting of USD 2.434 billion and the negotiation for remaining two packages will be undertaken during the implementation phase of package-I,” according to the official documents.
 Pakistani authorities pressed for negotiation for the total project cost of the ML-1.
 China has also offered financing in Chinese currency Renminbi (RMB).

-Pakistan had planned to complete the package-I from January 2021 to December 2024 and will cover the construction of a 527-km track between Peshawar, Rawalpindi and Lahore, according to the paper.
-The CPEC is part of China's One Belt, One Road initiative, a global infrastructure development strategy to invest in nearly 70 countries and international organizations.
-India has expressed concern over the projects as a portion of the CPEC runs through Pakistan-occupied Kashmir, violating Indian sovereignty.
+Pakistan had planned to complete the package-I from January 2021 to December 2024 and will cover the construction of a 527-km track between Peshawar, Rawalpindi and Lahore, according to the paper..

 ALSO READ